frederic-perez/AmE-dictionary/data/idioms.md

 __a morning person__ Someone who is more active and alert in the early hours of the morning than later in the day; an early riser. _I tried dating a morning person once, but since I like to sleep in late, it didn’t really work out._
 __a mother hen__ A person who looks out for the welfare of others, especially to a fussy, intrusive, or overprotective degree. _My dad is pretty relaxed about most things, but he can be a bit of a mother hen when it comes to who I hang out with._
 __a motor mouth__ A person who talks incessantly or irrepressibly. _You need to quit being such a motor mouth in the classroom!_
+__a night out__ An evening spent having an enjoyable time away from home, as in a restaurant, theater, bar, or other such locations. _I never knew how much I would miss being able to have a night out once we had kids._
 __a rolling stone gathers no moss__ People pay a price for being always on the move, in that they have no roots in a specific place.
 __a rough patch__ A period of trouble, difficulty, or hardship.
 __a shame__ An unfortunate situation.
 The term is used either in consolation or ironically. _I heard that things didn’t work out between you two—that’s a real shame._